-The Bureau of Ocean Energy Management (BOEM) has prepared a Site-Specific Environmental Assessment (SEA) (No. N-10131) complying with the National Environmental Policy Act (NEPA).
-NEPA regulations under the Council on Environmental Quality (CEQ) (40 CFR § 1501.3 and § 1508.9), the Department of the Interior (DOI) NEPA implementing regulations (43 CFR § 46), and BOEM policy require an evaluation of proposed major federal actions, which under BOEM jurisdiction includes approving a plan for oil and gas exploration or development activity on the Outer Continental Shelf (OCS).
+The Bureau of Ocean Energy Management (BOEM) has prepared a Site-Specific Environmental Assessment (SEA) (No. N-10153) complying with the National Environmental Policy Act (NEPA).
+NEPA regulations under the Council on Environmental Quality (CEQ) (40 CFR § 1501.3 and § 1501.5), the United States Department of the Interior (DOI) NEPA implementing regulations (43 CFR § 46), and BOEM policy require an evaluation of proposed major federal actions, which under BOEM jurisdiction includes approving a plan for oil and gas exploration or development activity on the Outer Continental Shelf (OCS).

-NEPA regulation 40 CFR § 1508.27(b) requires significance to be evaluated in terms of context and intensity.
-The context and intensity of impacts caused by similar actions to that proposed were examined at a basin-wide scale in the Gulf of Mexico (GOM) in the following NEPA documents:
+The potential effects or impacts caused by similar actions to that proposed were examined at a basin-wide scale in the Gulf of Mexico (GOM) in the following NEPA documents: